LumKitty/VRnyan/README.md

 The FG layer advanced mask config should look like this:
 <img width="1090" height="859" alt="image" src="https://github.com/user-attachments/assets/08c96e61-891d-496e-a917-560ad72f4084" />

-## Notes on calibration
-Many VRoid models have their arms too short.
-The closer your model matches your IRL height and proportions the less likely you are to have weapons fly away from your hand when your arms are outstretched.
-Elbow IK should also work better.
-For games that don't show objects/weapons in your hand, these calibration issues will be less noticible.
-The zoom out effect is because VNyan uses a "physical camera" setting that emulates the distortion curved lens of an IRL camera to give a more natural look.
-LIV does not do this and cannot easily be changed.
-While this could theoretically be changed in OnAirTap, generally games look better without it, and different versions of Unity may behave differently

 ## Use in VNyan
 Clicking the plugin button toggles the system on and off.
 While it is off in VNyan, OnAirTap will not render any spout frames, therefore it is not necessary to remove OnAirTap when not streaming
 ### Triggers: